My Main Page with Links to My Other

 insurance is weak.
 Why should a widow or widower get a free ride while other

-single parents have to work at difficult, low-paying jobs?
-Their survivors
+single parents work at difficult, low-paying jobs?
+The author's survivors

-policy would also lead to more than a handful of murders.
+policy would also lead to more than a bus load of murders.

 They overestimate the hazards